-Updated May 28, 2018: My husband and I bought our house last year.
+Updated May 2, 2019: My husband and I bought our house in May of 2017.
 The process was illuminating.
-Turns out, Northern New Jersey is a seller's market.
+Turned out, Northern New Jersey was (and, quite frankly, still is) a seller's market.
 A nice house listed at a reasonable price was a guaranteed bidding war — and buyers were game.
 We offered $15,000 over ask the first time we bid.
 That home went to someone offering an extra $51,000 (yes, $51,000).

 We came thisclose to getting it, though.
 I know because — weird thing — sellers rank bids and tell your realtor where you fell after they chose one.
 We were the backup offer, even though other bids (seven in total) were higher.
 Why?
 The couple really, really liked our offer letter.

 So did the couple who sold us the next house we bid on, the little slice of heaven we now call home.
 It came down to us and another buyer who went in at the same price, but with a higher down payment.
 The couple — I met the wife at closing — picked us because of our offer letter.

 Weeks later, my friend, who was trying to buy a house in an even tougher market, used my letter as a template.
 She and her husband got their now-home over an investor.

 I'm not showing off (OK, maybe just a little — I'm proud of those letters).
 I'm more trying to point out — because this surprised me — people care about who moves into their home.
 A good offer letter won't always tug at their heart strings enough to make up for a price gap, but it can make a difference, especially when bids are close.

 So, because I know writing solid offer letters in the middle of a stressful house hunt is hard enough, here's mine (with a few redactions and notes in brackets for clarity) to use as a template:

 Dear [Seller’s Name],

 Thank you for considering our offer on your beautiful home.
 We were hoping to get this letter over to you sooner, but got stuck trying to find the right words to convey how much we really loved it.